acb3688/simultex/README.md

 - **Search like a web page.** Search the entire conversation with
   <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>F</kbd>, scroll freely, and select or copy
   content without fighting terminal history.
+- **Share a live view.** Let students or collaborators follow the conversation as it happens through screen sharing or a secure localhost tunnel.
 - **Let the agent focus on the answer.** The agent answers in Markdown;
   SimulTeX handles consistent rendering without asking it to author and style an HTML artifact.
+- **Customize the presentation.** Because the companion is built with HTML and CSS, you can adapt its layout and styling without changing how the agent responds.
 - **Export as HTML.** Download the current conversation as a self-contained HTML file directly from the companion page.
 - **Keep control in the terminal.** The companion is read-only, so